-I like this keto breakfast casserole because we very much eat with our eyes and this is a beautiful and delicious dish which is perfect for brunch with you friends.
+I like this keto breakfast casserole because we very much eat with our eyes, and this is a beautiful and delicious dish that is perfect for brunch with your friends.

-This recipe was inspired by California breakfast burritos.
+California breakfast burritos inspired this recipe.
 But instead of using hash browns or potatoes, Carolyn from AllDayIDreamAboutFood.com found a good use for shredded broccoli stalks.

 Pressure Cooker Frittata

-This colorful and delicious keto broccoli ham and pepper frittata is another of those recipes that is perfect for when you want to entertain your friends with a delicious keto friendly brunch.
+This delicious keto broccoli ham and pepper frittata is another of those recipes that are perfect for when you want to entertain your friends with a delightful keto-friendly brunch.

 Then check out this fragrant low carb coconut porridge recipe with only 6 grams of net carbs per portion.
 (Without the berries.)

-It takes about 15 minutes and is made with dried coconut, coconut flour, coconut milk, psyllium husk and water.
-It is flavored with vanilla, cinnamon, nutmeg, stevia and monkfruit.
+It takes about 15 minutes to make.
+It is made with dried coconut, coconut flour, coconut milk, psyllium husk, and water.
+It is flavored with vanilla, cinnamon, nutmeg, stevia, and monk fruit.

 Quick and Tasty Broth and Soups

-Usually when we think soup and broth, we think long hours in the kitchen.
+Usually, when we think of soup and broth, we think of long hours in the kitchen.

 But you can cook your favorite ketogenic soup in a fraction of the time with your instant pot.